-In its thirty-third summer in 2020, the Summer Science Program (SSP) provides an enriching and intensive five-week immersion in science, mathematics, and English for a group of incoming Williams students who are excited about science and who are from groups historically underrepresented in the sciences and/or first-generation college students.
+In its thirty-third summer in 2020, the Summer Science Program (SSP) provides an enriching and intensive experience for a group of incoming Williams students who are excited about science and who are from groups historically underrepresented in the sciences and/or first-generation college students.

 Will the Summer Science courses count for the regular academic year?